 Map 05: Existing Land Use shows the land uses present within the Springbank ASP area at the time of adoption of the ASP.
-Springbank has predominantly developed as a Country Residential community and is defined as such within the County Plan.
+Springbank has predominantly developed as a Country Residential community and is defined as such within the Municipal Development Plan County Plan.
 While many areas in the community are comprehensively planned two acre subdivisions, others feature varying lot sizes indicative of piecemeal subdivision.

-The lands around Springbank Airport are designated as a Regional Business Centre within the County Plan; however, only a small area immediately southeast of the Airport has so far been planned or developed for business uses.
+The lands around North the Springbank Airport are designated as a Regional Business Centre within the Municipal Development Plan County Plan; however, only a small area immediately southeast of the Airport has so far been planned or developed for business uses.

-The lands within the Highway 1 corridor are designated as a Highway Business Area within the County Plan, and this area covers the Calaway Park attraction and business uses within Commercial Court immediately south of Highway 1.
-Although local plans have been adopted for further business development within the Highway corridor, this has not yet commenced at the time of this Plan's adoption.
+The lands within the Highway 1 corridor are designated as a Highway Business Area within the Municipal Development Plan County Plan, and this area covers the Calaway Park attraction and business uses within Commercial Court immediately south of Highway 1.
+Although local plans have been adopted for further business development within the Highway corridor, this development had not yet commenced at the time of this Plan's adoption.